pappz/ha-homework/README.md

 - cmd: this is the runnable package
 - service: these calculate the locations
 - web: this build up the webserver and the controllers

+## API doc

+The API has been documented in Apiary format.
+Please check the *apidoc.apib* file for more details